NATIONAL DRAWING DAY 2026: Live Drawing Performance | Gerard Byrne Gallery

 For centuries, drawing was fundamental to the production of art and design, a method of metamorphosis which brought artistic vision to life.
 Yet, in an era of increasingly digitised art, conceptual drawing and visualisation, draughtsmanship is in danger of becoming the skill of a bygone generation.

 Considered a Modern Impressionist, Gerard Byrne’s creative process embodies the expertise of his artistic forebearers, beginning with a freehand charcoal sketch drawn directly onto the canvas.
 While known primarily for his finished oil paintings, Byrne sometimes chooses to leave a sketch as it is, in its loose, expressive, monochromatic form.
+Once playfully called ‘stop paintings’, in that they are halfway between creative conception and finished oil painting, these drawings offer not only a glimpse into Byrne’s artistic practice, but an insight into his artist’s eye.